 As a parent, your interest in your child's learning can have a tremendous impact on his or her learning progress.

-What may have remained the same, however, is the importance of providing children with descriptive and constructive feedback about their own learning.
+What has remained the same, however, is the importance of providing children with descriptive and constructive feedback about their own learning.
 In doing so, students begin to understand what they learned well and what they can do to improve their learning.
 Providing a clear picture about the next steps for learning is referred to as assessment “for" learning.

 There are many different methods teachers use to gather information concerning your child's learning progress.
 Some of these include observations, conversations, work samples, quizzes and tests, assignments, tasks, and performances.
 Your knowledge about the variety of methods can help you talk to your child about their learning at school.

-Students are provided with evaluative feedback, which tells the learner how they have performed compared to what was to be learned.
+Students are also provided with evaluative feedback, which tells the learner how they have performed compared to what was to be learned.
 This is also called assessment “of" learning and may be reported using letters, numbers, or other symbols on a report card or within a grading period.

-SJASD Senior Years Final Assessment Week 2023-24
+SJASD Senior Years Final Assessment Week 2024–25

 IN SJASD, each Senior Years school will coordinate final assessments during Final Assessment Week in: